Busayo/EKS-CF-Template-Linter/readme.md

 ### File Structure

-* amazon-eks-controlpane-template.yaml file: This is the CloudFormation EKS Cluster Template
+* amazon-eks-controlpane-template.yaml file: This is the CloudFormation EKS Cluster Template.
+Ideally, this program works with any type of cloudformation template.
 * .pre-commit-config.yaml file: This is used for running unit tests on the template before uploading the stack to AWS or including it in our CI/CD pipeline
 * requirements.txt: This can be installed before running the file but ideally you only need python3.9 installed on the device that this program is run on.